ByAUJay

 Implementation practices

-- Treat stablecoin acceptance like an alt‑rail: price in FX spreads, on/off‑ramp fees, and reconciliation.
-Use payment service providers (PSPs) that auto‑convert to fiat and handle tax reporting.
+- Think of stablecoin acceptance as an alternative route: consider factors like FX spreads, on/off-ramp fees, and how you’ll reconcile everything.
+Opt for payment service providers (PSPs) that automatically convert to fiat and take care of tax reporting for you.

 7) Insurance and risk: fully regulated on‑chain marketplaces